 Janalen and Rocky were shocked to learn their first child was born with cystic fibrosis.
-Little did they know, their life with children who have special needs was about to unfold.
+Little did they know, their life with children who have disabilities was about to unfold.
 Their second child was also diagnosed with cystic fibrosis.
 They eventually adopted five children, one of which is a girl from China who has Down syndrome.

 A Big Unique Loving Family

-The Beginning of a Special Needs Life
+The Beginning of a Disability Life

 When Katy was born, Janalen and Rocky knew something was wrong.
 Janalen said, “She couldn’t suck, she never cried.
 We found out she had cystic fibrosis really quickly.”
 Katy’s older sister also has cystic fibrosis so they sent her blood in right away.
 However, the symptoms Katy was experiencing were not cystic fibrosis related.